DataDog/integrations-core/iis/README.md

   - host: . # "." means the current host
   # sites:  # to monitor specific sites, or to collect metrics on a per-site basis
   #   - example.com
+  #   - dev.example.com
 ```

-If you want to collect metrics on a per-site basis, you must use the `sites` option, *even if you want to monitor all of your sites*.
-When you provide `sites`, the Agent tags each site's metrics by the site name.
-Otherwise, the Agent collects the same metrics, but their values will reflect totals across all sites.
+If you want to collect metrics on a per-site basis, you must use the `sites` option, even if you want to monitor all of your sites.
+When you provide `sites`, the Agent collects metrics per site and tags them with the site name — e.g. `iis.net.num_connections` tagged with `site:example.com`, and another `iis.net.num_connections` tagged with `site:dev.example.com`.

-In other words: If you don't configure `sites`, you will not have visibility into per-site metrics.
+If you don't configure `sites`, the Agent collects all the same IIS metrics, but their values will reflect totals across all sites — `iis.net.num_connections` means the total number of connections on the IIS server; you will not have visibility into per-site metrics.

 You can also monitor sites on remote IIS servers.
 See the [sample iis.conf](https://github.com/DataDog/integrations-core/blob/master/iis/conf.yaml.example) for relevant configuration options.